bearsignals/mono/docs/design/graduated/mono.md

 # mono

-A runtime backend for Conductor.
-Manages execution environments for workspaces.
+mono is a backend for conductor.build, that allows developers to create parallel and isolated development environments for each conductor workspace.

 ## What mono does